waku-org/docs.waku.org/docs/guides/js-waku/use-waku-create-app.md

 3. Commit your changes with a detailed message and push them to your forked repository.
 4. Finally, submit a pull request to the [js-waku-examples](https://github.com/waku-org/js-waku-examples) repository.
 5. Our team will carefully review and merge your submission upon approval.

+Waku also provides bounties to encourage community members to contribute to the network and earn rewards.
+To participate in the bounty program, head to <https://github.com/waku-org/bounties>.